How to promote your content

 How to promote your content transcript

 Hello and welcome to our two-minute (actually it’s about 3 and a half minutes but worth it) presentation on how to promote your content.
-I’m Joanna Godden a chartered marketer and also associate director at Consortium Business Solutions.
+I’m Joanna Godden a chartered marketer and also a Consultant at Consortium Business Solutions.
 Consortium is a niche marketing agency specializing in the professional services sector.

 So we’re going to talk a little bit about content and the best way to promote that to gain a bigger audience and get a better return on investment.
 The things we’re going to cover is search engine optimization, social media, social bookmarking, email and blog sites.